sendgrid/sendgrid-csharp/README.md

 <a name="about"></a>
 # About

-sendgrid-csharp is guided and supported by the SendGrid [Developer Experience Team](mailto:dx@sendgrid.com).
+sendgrid-csharp is guided and supported by the SendGrid Developer Experience Team.

+Email the Developer Experience Team [here](mailto:dx@sendgrid.com) in case of any assistance or queries.

 sendgrid-csharp is maintained and funded by SendGrid, Inc. The names and logos for sendgrid-csharp are trademarks of SendGrid, Inc.